 It’s all well and good saying this.
 How do you go about broadening your content marketing approach?
 There are 2 ways in which this is achievable.
 First and foremost, you need to have a strategy and from there you need to have lots and lots of activities in which you can create this content marketing.
 First and foremost, strategy.

 First thing you need to do is research.
 Perform a content marketing audit, look at what content has worked before and what hasn’t worked.
 I’d also look at what sites, sorry, what pages are achieving the best hits.
-It could be a particular product or service that people are interested in.
+It could be a particular product or the best content writing services that people are interested in.
 That way, that can inform you and you can start to create content off the back of that data and that information.
 I’d also perform a competitor analysis.
 Use tools such as Majestic SEO or MOZ.
 This way you can look at what links your competitor’s got and the best performing content from those links.

 Secondly, you need to have lots and lots of ideas.
 Contact your clients, speak to in house teams, PR agencies.
 Get as many ideas around the table as possible.
 Could be anything to do with industry news, company news.
 Could be new products, competitions, anything like that that you feel that you can create content off the back of.
 If you’re still struggling for ideas, I suggest using tools such as Ubersuggest, Spezify, SEO Gadgets Content Ideas Generator, these are all great ways in which you can just enter a keyword and it gives you lots and lots of other key words around which you can create content.